jd0x/docs/manual/production-cluster/cluster-config.rst

 * Choose a configuration using the `Pricing Calculator
   <https://hasura.io/pricing>`_.

-* Click the "Install using CLI" button, and copy the generated infra code.
+* Click the "Install using Hasura CLI" button, and copy the generated infra code.

 * Run the command: